 5 years (less 1 day)

-Until you turn 18, your consent isn’t legal if you’re in a vulnerable position in relation to your partner.
+Until you turn 18, your consent isn’t valid if you’re in a vulnerable position in relation to your partner.
+This applies even if you said “yes.”

 What does it mean to be in a vulnerable position?